TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

       wrap = <h2>|</h2>
    }

-Here the first line removes the default settings from css\_styled\_content.
-Then the headline will be displayed, and a link will be placed with a destination, which is defined in the field "header\_link".
+Here, the first line removes the default settings from css\_styled\_content.
+Then, the headline (which is defined in the field "header\_link") will be displayed and a link will be placed with a destination.